What is The Spire?

-The Spire can be used for rehearsals, development periods, set builds, exhibitions and events.
+The Spire can be used for, amongst other things, rehearsals, development periods, set builds, exhibitions & events.

 The Spire can be used for live performance but we are not a year-round live performance venue.
-We do not have a programming, marketing or press team and budget to support these activities.
+We do not have a permanent programming, marketing or press team and currently don’t have budget to support any of these activities.

 The Spire is an old building that is being given a new lease of life.
 Throughout its history (formally St. Mark’s Chapel), the building has been a resource for the community, something that will continue in its new guise as The Spire.
 The building belongs to the Diocese of Chichester and is closely linked with St. George’s in Kemptown.

 The building has a premises license granted by Brighton & Hove City Council.

 How is The Spire managed?

 The management team consists of two individuals (David Sheppeard & Faith Dodkins) who work in the independent arts sector in Brighton and further afield (some times together, sometimes separately).
 They are supported by a voluntary board of trustees.
 The Spire have a relationship with the Parochial Church Council (PCC) and Church of England, are the spokespeople for the organisation and guardians of the charity (and of the relationship with St. Mary’s Hall, St. Mark’s and St. Georges).

 On any given day they administer the organisation and look after the building; run the front of house and take responsibility for health & safety, fire safety, first aid and licensing.
 They are the fundraisers, financial officers and business managers.

 They are the optimists, risk takers and vision-holders of The Spire.
 They only work (on average) one day per week on all things Spire so please be mindful of this when you make contact.